 Lucas looked at his watch and said we should head back.
-He heard if you were late, you were not let into the session until after the next break.
+If you were late, you were not let into the session until after the next break.
 So we headed back to the resort.

-We talked more about our lives, discovering that we shared a lot of the same opinions and beliefs.
-I discovered that I was more comfortable with this awesome man from Switzerland.
-Something in my gut told me that Lucas Bachman was going to be an important part of my life for quite some time.
-Strange – that made me happy – and terrified me at the same time.
+We talked more about our lives, discovering that we shared many of the same opinions and beliefs.
+I found that I was more comfortable with this awesome man from Switzerland.
+Something in my gut told me that Lucas Bachman would be an important part of my life for quite some time.
+Strange—that made me happy—and terrified me at the same time.

 We walked back into the meeting space, and Francesca made it a point to greet each of us by name.
 Impressive.
-She has barely spent twenty minutes with each of us, and she already knew us by name.
+She has barely spent twenty minutes with us, and she already knew everyone by name.
 I hope she shares her secret with us.

 He looked at me as if he were asking permission.
 I looked at Lucas and smiled, letting him know he could say what he wanted.
 I hope that wasn’t a big fucking mistake.

 “I think the thing I learned that surprised me the most was that none of us know Grey.
-Sure – we see him on our televisions and computers five or six times a week, but that’s not the man I began to see this morning.
-Grey is just like all of us – only his private shit tends to get chewed and spit out in the gossip rags.
+Suresee hi—we see him on our televisions and computers five or six times a week, but that’s not the man I began to see this morning.
+Grey is just like all of us – only his personal shit tends to get chewed and spit out in the gossip rags.
 Grey’s a good man.
-From what I’ve learned about him – the next two weeks are going to be great for him – you know, help him learn how to make choices in his life that are for him – and not for the people he’s always trying to please.”
+From what I’ve learned about him—the next two weeks are going to be great for him—you know, help him learn how to make choices in his life that are for him—and not for the people he’s always trying to please.”

 What the fuck?
 I can’t believe Lucas said all that to everyone!
 What.
 The.
 Fuck!
 Why was he looking at me with those fucking gorgeous eyes?
 What?
 Oh.
 It’s my turn.

 “Hi.
 I’m Greyson.
 You can call me Grey.
-This is a little awkward – and I’m sure it’s not going to be the only awkward time I get to deal with during this thing we’re doing.
+This feels a little awkward—and I’m sure it’s not going to be the only awkward time I get to deal with during this thing we’re doing.
 What have I learned about Lucas?
 Wow.
 The man is a lot more insightful than I imagined.
 I guess I have to be a little more careful with the information I share.”

-“That’s not exactly what I’m looking for.
+“That’s not exactly what I’m looking for, Greyson.
 Tell us, what do you think your partner could gain from participating in this program?”